tymyrddin/android-mitigations/source/docs/privacy/personalised-ads.md

 Note: If you disable Ads personalisation you will still be forced to see ads, but they will not be customised for maximum impact on you.

-And if you clear your cache, it will automatically turn Ads personalisation back on.
+And if you clear your cache, it will automatically turn "Ads Personalization" back on.